Lake Karla: Restoration of the lake

 Lake Karla, some 300 km north of Athens, was a 180 km^{2} lake that was completely drained in 1962 to gain land for agriculture.
 The lake was part of ancient Greek mythology (the god Apollo was married on its shores).
 Before its drainage, it was the site of a unique fishing culture, with the fishermen spending some nine months of the year in reed huts that they built on the lake.
 The lake fisheries were an important tradition and to some extent a significant economic activity.

-For these reasons, and because agriculture was never successful in the saline soils of the former lake bed, the local population supported an ambitious project to restore the lake.
+For these reasons, and because agriculture was never successful in the saline soils of the former lake bed, the local population supported a project to restore the lake.
 The restoration was intended to reflood only 50 of the original 180 km^{2} of the former lake.
 Initially, the project represented a 100 million ECU investment that was financed with the support of the European Commission.
-Some technical aspects still required further elaboration in order to ensure that it is environmentally sound, but the project had so much popular and political support that it went ahead.
-It represents one of the most ambitious wetland restoration projects and a good case study for the Ramsar Convention.
+Some technical aspects still required further elaboration in order to ensure that it was environmentally sound, but the project had so much popular and political support that it went ahead.
+It represents one of the most ambitious wetland restoration projects and a case study for the Ramsar Convention.

 The lake was "inaugurated" in October 2018 and now contains even more water than planned.
 This project is unique to the Balkans and Europe and has been nominated for the EU-Council Prize.